Socios con experiencia vivida

 Stanley Sorrell is the Public Policy and Advocacy Manager at the San Antonio Food Bank.
 He advocates for policies that feed families and individuals at the local, state, and federal levels.

-In addition, Stanley is also a lived experience member of the Community Strategic Team with the National Alliance to End Homelessness.
+In addition, Stanley is also a lived experience member of the Community Fellowship Team with the National Alliance to End Homelessness.
 He believes in creating space for those with lived experience because it’s important that the voices at the table are coming from those closest to the issue.

 Robert Leyden